svetzal/blog-content/posts/2021/snapmaker_pencil_tray.md

 Folks who know Fusion 360 may cringe at my paths that aren't properly anchored, or perhaps my odd choice of reference surfaces here and there.
 All I can say is, you were learning too once!
 This is just a hobby for me, I'm always playing the balance between getting something accomplished and learning "the right way" to do something.

 If you're getting started, if I can offer any advice, is please don't get too hung up on what's "the right way" to do something, and especially don't let that hold you back!
 The most important thing is to start making, and keep on making.
 Every project gets better than the last.

+I got my start in Fusion 360 by watching a lot of videos from [Lars Christensen](https://www.youtube.com/user/cadcamstuff), and [Kevin Kennedy](https://www.youtube.com/user/TheKHaug). and spending hours and hours in it making my own mistakes.
+Fusion 360 is free for home hobbyists, you have to register.
+You can only have 10 "editable" projects at a time, but it's OK, I make mine read-only when I'm done with them, and haven't felt restricted. _Note: I do not have the 4th axis attachment from Snapmaker, if you do and want to build toolpaths for it in Fusion 360 you must upgrade to a paid version._

 ![](images/snapmaker/Pastedimage20211205154647.png)
 _I started from a basic sketch with the length and height, if you're wondering why 50.8mm x 203.2mm, that's just 2" x 8"._